Ferdinand Sauerbruch: Biography

 In 1937, he became a member of the newly established Reich Research Council that supported "research projects" of the SS, including experiments on prisoners in the concentration camps.
 As head of the General Medicine Branch of the RRC, it was alleged that he personally approved the funds which financed August Hirt's experiments with mustard gas on prisoners at Natzweiler concentration camp from 1941 until 1944.
 However, he was one of the few university professors who publicly spoke out against the NS-Euthanasia program T4.
 In 1942, he became Surgeon General to the army.
 In mid-September 1943, Sauerbruch was awarded the Knight's Cross of the War Merit Cross with Swords.
 On 12 October 1945, he was charged by the Allies for having contributed to the Nazi dictatorship, but acquitted for lack of evidence.

 Sauerbruch continued hospital surgery throughout the whole war; his operating theatre was taken by the Red Army in 1945.
 Late in life, he developed dementia and was dismissed from the Charité because he continued to perform surgeries on patients, some with uncertain results.
 His colleagues detected the errors but were unable to stop him because of his fame and power.

-Sauerbruch died in Berlin at the age of seventy-five.
+Sauerbruch died in East Berlin at the age of seventy-five.
 He is buried at Wannsee.
 A high school in Grossröhrsdorf in Saxony in modern Germany bears his name.